Georgia Brooks: Downward spiral

 In April 2013, it was announced that Georgia would become involved in a drugs scandal storyline.
 Following the revelation about Scotty's sexuality, Georgia goes on "a downward spiral" which begins affecting her personal and professional life.
 She swears off any future relationships with men and rejects her friend's attempts to console her.
 A Soap World reporter wrote that Georgia is "ashamed to be around anyone who knows her."
 Georgia avoids her own birthday celebrations and when she is treating Pete Clark (Paul Cousins) at the hospital, she is unaware that he is flirting with her.
 However, when she realises that Pete is interested in her, Georgia decides to go for a drink with him.
 When Pete rejects her kiss, she becomes even more embarrassed and starts suffering from insomnia.
 Georgia asks Karl Kennedy (Alan Fletcher) for some strong sleeping pills, but her behaviour concerns him and he later organises for Georgia to have some time off work.
-While she is at Charlie's, a conversation with Pete takes "a dark and potentially dangerous turn" when he offers her some drugs.
-Georgia accepts the pills as she wants to forget her problems and she enjoys a night of hard partying.
+While she is at Charlie's, a conversation with Pete takes "a dark and potentially dangerous turn" when he offers her drugs.

 When asked how she felt about the storyline, Hampele replied that she enjoyed it, especially as it meant that she got to explore another layer of her character's personality.
 When some drugs go missing from the hospital, Georgia is wrongly accused of taking them as she is responsible for the drug store.
 She realises that she left Pete alone with the keys to the store when he came into the hospital again, but struggles to admit that to anyone.
 During a search of Georgia's bag, sleeping pill prescriptions are found and she suspects Pete had something to do with them.
 When Georgia is forced to reveal the truth about her own drug use, she is shocked and devastated when she is fired from the hospital.
 Hampele told Kilkelly "It's going to be extremely difficult for her to get her job back, because it appears initially that she has broken every rule in the book.
 However, I think she has only touched the surface as a nurse and hospital settings provide some of the most interesting storylines, so I would definitely like to see her remain as a nurse."
 Kyle helps Georgia to clear her name when he finds the person behind the drugs theft.
 Georgia's reputation is restored and she is allowed to return to work.